anirudhch7/memorymatrix/README.md

 # Memory Matrix Game

 A browser-based memory game inspired by the classic Simon Says game.
-Test your memory by repeating increasingly complex sequences of colored buttons!
+Test your memory by repeating increasingly complex sequences of colored buttons.

 ## 🎮 About the Game